Maximum likelihood estimation for mechanistic network models: Model

-In this paper, we propose a method for conducting maximum likelihood estimation of the parameters of growing mechanistic network models.
-We use the DMC model as a test case.
-Consider if we knew not just the topology of the graph but also when each node entered the graph and which existing node served as its anchor node.
+Consider if we knew not just the (final) topology of the graph but also when each node entered the graph and which existing node served as its anchor node.
 Since each step of the DMC mechanism is reversible, we could run the evolution of the graph backward, determine the outcomes of the Bernoulli experiments, and estimate $q_m$ and $q_c$.

+Let $G_n$ denote the observed graph of $n$ nodes.
+Let $\theta_n = (\alpha_n,\beta_n)$, where $\alpha_n$ is an $n$-vector containing the sequence in which the nodes entered the graph, and $\beta_n$ is an $n$-vector containing the sequence of anchor nodes.
+Thus the $i$th element of $\beta_n$ was the anchor node for the $i$th element of $\alpha_n$.
+(The first node, our seed graph, has no anchor node; if the nodes of the graph are labelled from 1 to $n$, we set the anchor node of the first node to be 0.)